keboola/developers-docs/extend/generic-extractor/api/pagination/offset.md

 the second two users.
 Generic Extractor will then query `users?offset=4&limit=2`.

 If the response is empty (the API returns an empty page, `[])`, the *underflow* check kicks in and the extraction is stopped.
-See a [full example](todo:043-paging-stop-underflow).
+See [example [043]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/043-paging-stop-underflow).

-Note that the *emptiness* is evaluated on the extracted array as [auto-detected](todo) or specified by the [`dataField`](todo) configuration.
+Note that the *emptiness* is evaluated on the extracted array as [auto-detected](/extend/generic-extractor/config/jobs/#data-field) or specified by the [`dataField`](/extend/generic-extractor/config/jobs/#data-field) configuration.
 That means that the entire response may be non-empty.
-See a [full example](todo:044-paging-stop-underflow-struct).
+See [example [044]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/044-paging-stop-underflow-struct).

 You will also see the following warning in the logs: